-When the compilation process has finished, we can move the binary to the raspberry pi.
-If you have ssh enabled on your raspberry pi, you can use the scp command.
+When the compilation process has finished, we can move the binary to the Raspberry Pi.
+If you have ssh enabled on your Raspberry Pi, you can use the

-Note: Remember to replace <username> by your own username and <ip> by the ip address of your raspberry pi!
+armv7-unknown-linux-gnueabihf, whichever one you used to compile.
+Remember to replace <username> by your own username and <ip> by the ip address of your Raspberry Pi!

-Back on the raspberry pi we can now create a systemd service for the server.
+On the Raspberry Pi we can now create a systemd service for the server.
 To do that, create a service file with the content below.

 sudo nano /etc/systemd/system/veloren-server.service